spotDL/spotify-downloader/README.md

 cd Spotify-Downloader
 pip install -U -r requirements.txt
 ```
-You'll also need to install avconv (use --ffmpeg for conversion using ffmpeg):
+You'll also need to install avconv (use `--ffmpeg` option when using the script if you want `ffmpeg`):

 `sudo apt-get install libav-tools` (`brew install libav` for Mac)

-For list of available options, use `python spotdl.py --help`

 ### Windows